ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 combination of IP address spoofing and private mode commands used in some NTP implementations, leading to an attacker being able to direct very large volumes of traffic to a victim IP address.
-Current mitigations are disabling private mode commands susceptible to attackes and encouraging network operators to implement BCP 38 {{RFC2827}} as well as source address validation where possible.
+Current mitigations are disabling private mode commands susceptible to attacks and encouraging network operators to implement BCP 38 {{RFC2827}} as well as source address validation where possible.